aburiad/aburiad/README.md

 ### ⚡ Quick Facts
 📍 Location: Based in Dhaka, Bangladesh — passionate about web development and innovation.

-💼 Profession: Front-end developer with over 3 years of experience, currently expanding into back-end development.
+💼 **Profession:** Front-end developer with over 3 years of experience, currently expanding into back-end development.

-🚀 Current Projects: Developing custom WordPress plugins, including the Popup-Notification-wp-plugin and Loadify-Preloader-wp-plugin.
+🚀 **Current:** Projects: Developing custom WordPress plugins, including the Popup-Notification-wp-plugin and Loadify-Preloader-wp-plugin.

-🛠️ Skills: Proficient in HTML, CSS, JavaScript, Sass, React, and gaining expertise in PHP and WordPress development.
+🛠️ **Skills:** Proficient in HTML, CSS, JavaScript, Sass, React, and gaining expertise in PHP and WordPress development.

-📖 Learning: Focusing on modern JavaScript features and back-end development to broaden my skill set.
+📖 **Learning:** Focusing on modern JavaScript features and back-end development to broaden my skill set.

-🌟 Availability: Open to freelance opportunities and collaborations.
+🌟 **Availability:** Open to freelance opportunities and collaborations.

 > Hi, I'm **Abu Riad**, a passionate self-taught front-end web developer from Bangladesh.
 My passion for software lies in dreaming up ideas and bringing them to life with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 ---

 ### Skills & Projects
-💻 Front-end Development: Over 3 years of experience building responsive and dynamic websites using HTML, CSS, JavaScript, Sass, and React.
+💻 **Front-end Development:** Over 3 years of experience building responsive and dynamic websites using HTML, CSS, JavaScript, Sass, and React.
 Successfully contributed to ThemeForest templates.

-📈 Projects Completed: Delivered 40+ web development projects, showcasing expertise in front-end technologies and web design.
+📈 **Projects Completed:** Delivered 40+ web development projects, showcasing expertise in front-end technologies and web design.

-⚙️ JavaScript & React: Continuously exploring and implementing advanced JavaScript frameworks, libraries, and modern React features to create seamless user experiences.
+⚙️ **JavaScript & React:** Continuously exploring and implementing advanced JavaScript frameworks, libraries, and modern React features to create seamless user experiences.

-🔨 Back-end Development: Currently expanding into back-end technologies, focusing on PHP and WordPress development, with a keen interest in building scalable solutions.
+🔨 **Back-end Development:** Currently expanding into back-end technologies, focusing on PHP and WordPress development, with a keen interest in building scalable solutions.

-🔌 WordPress Plugins: Developed custom plugins, including the Popup-Notification-wp-plugin and Loadify-Preloader-wp-plugin.
+🔌 **WordPress Plugins:** Developed custom plugins, including the Popup-Notification-wp-plugin and Loadify-Preloader-wp-plugin.